 Why simplicity will be the key to emerging future

-If you cannot explain it simply, you do not understand it well enough!
+If you cannot explain it in simple terms, you do not understand it well enough!

-A lot of times when I describe something in a simple manner, I am ignored.
+A lot of times when I quickly describe something, people ignore me.
 Some say that over-simplification could be the issue.
 And for several others, it appears that I am missing something or keeping some information out.

 Albert Einstein said — “If you can’t explain it simply, you don’t understand it well enough.”

-It is quite an older and reviled tactic —if you cannot convince someone then confuse them.
-Sometimes, people do it without even realizing that they are following it.
-We often do not realize how extraneous information could delay the decision-making process.
+It is quite an older and reviled tactic — if you cannot convince someone then confuse them.
+Sometimes, people do it without even realising that they are following it.
+We often do not understand how extraneous information could delay the decision-making process.
 Or worse, it can simply throw the decision-making off the track, far from where it should have been.
 The worst part is when it nudges towards subpar decisions.

-We know the statistical fact that additional variables (confounding or not) in decision-making not only make it error-prone but also quite taxing for the decision makers.
-Clarity of mind and thinking clearly can help in making quicker decisions and would also support rationalization later on.
+We know the statistical fact that additional variables (confounding or not) in decision-making make it not only error-prone but also quite taxing for the decision-makers.
+Clarity of mind and thinking clearly can help in making quicker decisions and would also support rationalisation later on.

 How is this important for new and emerging technologies?

 Simplification is also relevant from the audit perspective.
-By audit, I am not meaning a formal audit but the review of the work in general.
-If the work is not simple, the review can be misguided and may not yield results.
+By audit, I do not mean a formal audit but the review of the work in general.
+If the work is not simple, the report can be misguided and may not yield results.
 Simplicity helps in retrospection process too.